 “M. Val, on his arrival in this capital, performed in the presence of the Hero of the Nile, and of Copenhagen [Lord Nelson], who honoured him with his peculiar approbation; he also exhibited at Lady Mansfield’s, where there was a most brilliant circle of fashion and beauty to witness his astonishing experiments. – M. Val’s performance is admirably calculated to arrest the attention of those who are partial to curious and scientific deceptions.
 M. Val, it is said, means shortly to take his departure hence for St. Petersburgh, where he has an establishment, having obtained a pension from Alexander I.”

-Various private parties were thrown in England and featured Val as the entertainment.
+Various private parties were thrown in England and featured the French conjuror Val as the entertainment.
 For instance, one party in April 1803 was given by Sir William Farquhar, an employee of the East India Company and the first British Resident and Commandant of colonial Singapore.
 Farquhar’s honored guest at the party was the Prince of Wales, which resulted in this interesting tidbit about the Prince’s reaction to Val’s abilities:

 “His Royal Highness the Prince of Wales dined on Friday at S. W. Farquhar’s, who, on the occasion, strenuously exerted himself for the honourable purpose of affording every species of entertainment to his greatly illustrious guest.
 M. Val, the much celebrate natural philosopher, was invited to perform several of his rare and unexampled experiments, and his Royal Highness felt so eminently gratified by the Exhibition, that, with his wonted condescension, and as Protector of the Arts, he repeatedly expressed his admiration and pleasure, declaring frequently that his astonishment had never been so completely excited, which his Royal Highness also testified to Val, by his applauding suffrage.”

-In June, Val left London for St. Petersburg and along the way stopped in Berlin and Vienna.
+In June, the French conjuror Val left London for St. Petersburg and along the way stopped in Berlin and Vienna.
 He spent the winter in St. Petersburg and returned to London in the spring of 1804.
 However, by that time, a German showman and conjuror, named Moritz, was all the rage in London.

 And instead of the jack-pudding bluster of Sherry,